 Exterior sealing and light trim work Major construction changes or stucco rebuilding are not included.

 Upgrading your windows changes how your home feels, sounds, and performs.
 Many homeowners wonder if double-pane windows are worth the extra cost or if single-pane options still make sense for certain properties.
-You can compare both types clearly once you see the differences in insulation, comfort, noise, and long-term value.
+You can compare both types clearly once you see the differences in insulation, comfort, noise, and long-term value on our windows services page.

 The tables and sections below give you a simple way to understand both window types and decide what works best for your home.